stanulilic/stanleyulili.com-old/_posts/2020-03-04-global-objects-in-nodejs.md

 This platform is linux
 Process PID: 19253
 The CPU Architecture is: x64
-Ending directory: /home/stanley/Documents
+Ending directory: /home/<your username>/Documents
 ```

 ## require()
 `require` is a method used to load or import local files, `JSON` and modules.

 ### Import a Local Module or JSON
-To import a local module or JSON, you need to the use the relative path of file.
+To import a local module or JSON, you need to use the relative path of the file.

 Local Module.
 ```
-const localModule = require('.path/localModule');
+const localModule = require('.path/filename.js');
 ```
 JSON file.
 ```